FreeAndFair/ColoradoRLA/docs/user_manual.md

 This User Manual provides an overview of the components that comprise the Colorado Department of State’s (CDOS) Risk Limiting Audit Tool (RLA Tool).
-It contains annotated screenshots with detailed descriptions of what is contained on every page users experience.
+It contains screenshots of every page users experience.
 It also contains a glossary of relevant terms.
 This RLA Tool represents the cutting edge in efforts to provide verifiable evidence that election results are accurate, and November 2017 is the first time any